-High quality children’s education and care sets the foundations for lifelong learning and development.
-Education Ministers recognise the critical importance of the children’s education and care sector, as well as the dedication and resilience of its workforce throughout the COVID-19 global pandemic.
+High quality children’s education and care sets the foundations for lifelong learning, wellbeing and development.
+Education Ministers recognise the critical importance of the children’s education and care sector, as well as the dedication and resilience of its workforce throughout the COVID-19 global pandemic and beyond.

 The ten-year timeframe for the strategy recognises the complexity of the workforce challenges faced by the sector and provides a call to action for all stakeholders to work towards ambitious goals.

-Implementing the strategy is a collective responsibility between all stakeholders.
-With the release of the Strategy, work will now commence with all governments and sector stakeholders to co-design implementation and evaluation plans to guide collaborative efforts to achieve the strategy’s objectives.
+Implementing the strategy is a collective responsibility.
+In October 2021, Education Ministers approved the publication of the strategy and requested work commence on an implementation and evaluation plan to guide collaborative efforts to achieve the strategy’s objectives.

 In December 2019, Education Ministers endorsed the development of a new national workforce strategy as a joint partnership between all governments, the children‘s education and care sector, and other key stakeholders.
 ACECQA, on behalf of all governments, project led the development of the new strategy, including stakeholder and public consultation.
 From mid-2020, we undertook extensive consultations with national sector stakeholders and government representatives.
 These two groups, in addition to our workforce report findings in 2019, shaped the 21 actions in the national workforce strategy.
 We would like to thank members of the national stakeholder reference group for their continued involvement in the strategy:

 - Children's Education and Care Industry Reference Committee

 - Community Connections Solutions Australia

 - Early Childhood Australia